dongyx/libaca/README.md

 System Requirements
 -------------------

-LibACA requires only C89 and the following feature of the target architecture:
+LibACA requires a C89 compiler, POSIX `errno` definitions, and the following features of the target architecture:

 - The binary representation of -1 is `111...11`.

-Most mainstream architectures use two's complement, thus they all meet the requirement.
+Most mainstream architectures, systems, and compilers meet the requirements.

+To run the test and benchmark, the system should additionally implement the `getrusage()` routine and support the `ru_maxrss` field in the `rusage` structure.
+Most Unix-compatible systems meet the requirements.

 Getting Started
 ---------------